 Those who minister at WMU feel they are stewards of the students God has entrusted to us to equip for His service.
 We have been proud of the dedication and hard work demonstrated by our students.
 Since our founding in 1989, we are grateful to have seen many students graduate from our bachelor and graduate programs.
 More impressive than the dedication to study demonstrated by our students has been their commitment to serve Jesus Christ after graduation.
-Many of our alumni are serving in positions, ministry serving overseas missionaries, and/or are currently pursuing graduate studies.
+Many of our alumni are serving in ministry positions, serving overseas as missionaries, and/or are currently pursuing graduate studies.